 Dina Kulik is a wife, mother, paediatrician and emergency medicine doctor.
 This article originally appeared on The Huffington Post.
 You can read more from Dr. Dina about all topics relating to kids and kids’ health on her popular blog drdina.ca

-So now that I sound like a ‘nuts and granola’ type of mom, in true scientific fashion I will back up with evidence why yoga is a great exercise for kids:
+So now that I sound like a nuts-and-granola type of mom, in true scientific fashion, I’ll back this up with evidence.

 - You don’t need much to practice yoga.
 A mat is really all you need.
-Though you are paying a teacher to demonstrate, there is no other equipment to purchase.
+Though you’re paying a teacher to demonstrate, there is no other equipment to purchase.